Unseen Object Amodal Instance Segmentation via Hierarchical Occlusion Modeling: Unseen Object Amodal Instance Segmentation

 \textbf{UOAIS-Sim.} We generated 50,000 RGB-D images of 1,000 cluttered scenes with amodal annotations (Fig. 4.).
 We used the BlenderProc \cite{denninger2019blenderproc} for photo-realistic rendering.
 A total of 375 3D textured object models from \cite{kasper2012kit, singh2014bigbird, hodavn2020bop} were used, including household (e.g., cereal box, bottle) and industrial objects (e.g., bracket, screw) of various geometries.
 One to 40 objects were randomly dropped on randomly textured bin or plane surfaces.
 Images were captured at a random camera pose.
 We split the images and object models with a 9:1 and 4:1 ratio for the training and validation sets.
 The YCB object models \cite{calli2015ycb} in BOP \cite{hodavn2020bop} were excluded from the simulation so that they could be utilized as test objects in the real world.

-\textbf{OSD-Amodal.} We introduced amodal annotations for the OSD \cite{richtsfeld2012segmentation} dataset to benchmark the UOAIS performance.
-Several amodal instance datasets have been proposed, but \cite{zhu2017semantic} and \cite{qi2019amodal} consist of mainly outdoor scenes, and \cite{follmann2019learning} does not contain depth.
-OSD is a UOIS benchmark consisting of RGB-D tabletop clutter scenes, but it does not provide amodal annotations.
-We manually annotated the amodal instance masks.
-To ensure consistent and precise annotation, three annotators cross-checked each annotation.
-We also annotated object's relative occlusion orders for future research.
+\textbf{OSD-Amodal.} To benchmark the UOAIS performance, we introduce amodal annotations for the OSD \cite{richtsfeld2012segmentation} dataset.
+Few amodal instance datasets have been proposed, but \cite{zhu2017semantic} and \cite{qi2019amodal} consist of mainly outdoor scenes, and \cite{follmann2019learning} does not contain depth.
+OSD is a UOIS benchmark consisting of RGB-D tabletop clutter scenes, but it lacks amodal annotations.
+Three annotators carefully annotated and cross-checked the amodal instance masks to ensure consistent and precise annotation.